How Often Should I Replace My Hearing Aids?

 3. Are your current hearing aids meeting your hearing prescription?

 Some hearing providers provide real-ear measurements for every single patient, as a part of their clinical protocol.
 The provider must match the output of the hearing aid (in your ear) to a target which is set on the computer screen.
-A hearing aid “test-box” (seen on the left) is used for testing the hearing aid against its specification.
+A hearing aid “test-box” is used for testing the hearing aid against its specification.

 4. Is it worth upgrading to take advantage of new hearing aid technology?